romankempt/aimstools/README.md

 ## Installation
 I recommend using Anaconda to manage package dependencies and updates.
 See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+For simplicity, download my [ase-env](https://anaconda.org/romankempt/ase-env/files) from the anaconda cloud.
+This should contain all necessary libraries and a couple more.

 Simply download the zip from github and unpack it.
 Then run: